nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 Less than one.
 And less than zero.
 Oh, ho, ho, ho, ho.
 Yes, yes.
 This is real bad.
 Yeah.
 This guy is going to do a similar thing.
 He's going to leap at Duncan.
 Oh, this is going to be bad.
 Jerk.
 Bad for him.
 Duncan's got it.
 But this, this undead thing.
 Yeah, yeah.
 Not going to go well for him.
 On size one.
 Enemy.
 Okay, the ghoul jumps three squares to land on a size one enemy.
 He's knocked prone and the ghoul can make a free strike against them.
 Um, so he knocks, he hits, he gets to Duncan, knocks Duncan prone.
 Um.

+---

+### Session Play - Part 5

 And then does a point of damage to him with the free strike and then he follows it up with razor claws again.
 Um, and again, um, and again, he has an edge because Duncan is also knocked prone.
 Um.
 Um, which would have been a tier, is a two result, um, deal damage to Duncan and he is not bleeding at this point.
 So, that is bad guy's turn.
 Um, Aurora, Duncan, Cruff, who wants to go next?
 Um, I'm gonna, uh, I don't have a great turn right now.
 Uh, if you do, Scott, or if we think Duncan has a good turn.
 Um, I, I, I mean, not.

 But to get some of the melee guys in place, uh, does not seem like the worst option to me.
 Yeah, and not to be a one trick pony or anything, but Cruff does start with two victories and he would get another one.
 And that AOE burst.
 It's pretty good.
 He'd be able to do straight out.
-And, if a certain Poe wanted to boost that burst.
+And, if a certain Po wanted to boost that burst.
 Mm-hmm.
 Mm-hmm.
 I'm waiting for it.
 That could cause some pretty heavy damage.
 That's true.
 What is, it's the back ability, right?
 Yep.
 Yeah.
 So, it deals damage to everything.
 Speaking English.

 Aoe.
 AOE.
 Area of effect.
 First one.
 Yeah.
 Interesting.
 Okay.
 Um.
 I mean, it's not, you know.
 It, it's.
 I don't mind being a one trick pony.
 Yeah.
 It's not bad.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 Okay.
 So, light them up.
 Okay.
 Okay.
 Well, looks, they're going to go.
 Yeah, yeah, yeah.
 Now, go ahead, Kroff.
 Go ahead, Kroff.
 I was, I was thinking I could do something to help, but then they get to go before.
 So, yeah.
 Yeah, yeah, yeah, yeah, yeah.